gasduster99/primaryConcerns/README.md

-The general election polls on FiveThirtyEight (for example [Pennsylvania](https://projects.fivethirtyeight.com/polls/president-general/pennsylvania/)) take the form of trinomial outcomes for the number of polled registered voters for a democratic candidate matched-up against Trump, as well as some other (third party or write-in) candidate in each state.
+The general election polls on FiveThirtyEight (for example [Pennsylvania](https://projects.fivethirtyeight.com/polls/president-general/pennsylvania/)) take the form of trinomial outcomes for the number of polled registered voters for each democratic candidate matched-up against Trump, as well as some other (third party or write-in) candidate in each state.

 ![equation](https://latex.codecogs.com/gif.latex?\bm{y}&space;=&space;[Democrat,&space;Trump,&space;Other])